+971 56 978 6395 info@brandingblitz.com

 Standard production timeline is four to six working days from artwork approval.
 Day one covers print production; day two covers lamination and Spot UV coating application; day three covers cure time; day four covers trimming, inspection, and packaging.
 Raised 3D Spot UV adds two to three days for the additional coating passes.
 Rush production compresses to two to three days on stocked materials for flat Spot UV.

-UV exposure over years can slowly yellow the clear Spot UV coating, though the effect is minor for cards in active rotation.
+UV exposure over years can slowly yellow clear Spot UV coating, though effect is minor for cards in active rotation.
 For cards stored in direct sunlight for extended periods, the yellowing becomes more noticeable.
-Storage out of direct sun preserves the clear gloss appearance indefinitely.
+Storage out of direct sun preserves clear gloss appearance indefinitely.

 Clients considering Spot UV often weigh it against alternative premium finishes at similar or adjacent price points.